KenstateAllied/tego3/README.md

 This way Jest will run tests once instead of launching the watcher.

-If you find yourself doing this often in development, please [file an issue](https://github.com/facebookincubator/create-react-app/issues/new) to tell us about your use case because we want to make watcher the best experience and are open to changing how it works to accommodate more workflows.
+If you find yourself doing this often in development, please [file an issue](https://github.com/facebookincubator/create-react-app/issues/new) to tell us about your use case because we want to make watcher the best experience and are open to changing how it ENGAGEMENTSs to accommodate more ENGAGEMENTSflows.

 ### Disabling jsdom